 NHS Continuing Healthcare is a package of care for adults aged 18 or over which is arranged and funded solely by the NHS.
 It is available to individuals outside of hospital who have on-going health needs.
 This package is often delivered in an individual’s own home or a care home.
-In order to receive NHS CHC funding individuals have to be assessed by Clinical Commissioning Groups (CCGs) according to a legally prescribed decision making process to determine whether the individual has a ‘primary health need’.
-NHS England is required to establish arrangements for the independent review of CCGs decisions on eligibility for NHS Continuing Healthcare funding.
+In order to receive NHS CHC funding individuals have to be assessed by integrated care boards (ICBs) according to a legally prescribed decision making process to determine whether the individual has a ‘primary health need’.
+NHS England is required to establish arrangements for the independent review of ICB decisions on eligibility for NHS Continuing Healthcare funding.

-An individual receiving care or their representative may apply for a review of a CCGs decision to decline funding by an NHS England Independent Review Panel.
-The independent review process is co-ordinated by the NHS Continuing Healthcare teams in each of the four regions of NHS England.
+An individual receiving care or their representative may apply for a review of an ICB’s decision to decline funding by an NHS England Independent Review Panel.
+The independent review process is co-ordinated by the NHS Continuing Healthcare teams in each of the seven regions of NHS England.

 Sources of the data

-The personal data are submitted by the CCG and the applicant for review.
+The personal data are submitted by the ICB and the applicant for review.

 Categories of personal data

-The information CCGs use to assess eligibility, and which may be submitted to an Independent Review Panel, fall under the following headings:
+The information ICBs use to assess eligibility, and which may be submitted to an Independent Review Panel, fall under the following headings: